 - performs a service under an employment contract that says he or she will produce a specified result for specified pay, and

 - maintains control over the means by which the result is accomplished.6

 Independent contractors are more common than ever under the gig economy.
-One current example involving possible misclassification of employee status as independent contractors is Uber and its rideshare drivers.
+See our related article on independent contractor misclassification.

 Finally, the normal California laws for overtime do not apply to workers whose employer has instituted an “alternative workweek schedule.”

 An alternative workweek schedule is a written agreement between a group of employees and their employer that the employees may work up to ten (10) hours a day without overtime pay.